Quick Answer: Summer is Colorado's peak wedding season for a reason: the weather is spectacular.

 - Evening ceremonies (5–6 PM): Storms have usually passed.
 Golden light is extraordinary.

 Your venue must have a weather backup plan.
 This is non-negotiable for summer outdoor ceremonies.
-The best backup plans are indoor spaces that are beautiful in their own right — not a dark conference room that makes everyone feel like plan B.
+The best backup plans are indoor spaces that are beautiful in their own right.
+Not a dark conference room that makes everyone feel like plan B.

 Vendor Booking Timeline for Summer